clintjhill/dev-experience-story/galvanize.md

 # Development Experience (DX)

 #### The story outside of the technology

 ---

 # What exactly?

-DX is a play on the official ISO Standard for UX:
+DX is a play on the official ISO Standard for UX (User Experience):

 https://www.iso.org/obp/ui/#iso:std:iso:9241:-210:ed-1:v1:en

 In short:

->"a person's perceptions and responses that result from the use or anticipated use of a product, system or service"
+> "a person's perceptions and responses that result from the use or anticipated use of a product, system or service"

 and:

->"includes all the users' emotions, beliefs, preferences, perceptions, physical and psychological responses, behaviors and accomplishments that occur before, during and after use. ..."
+> "includes all the users' emotions, beliefs, preferences, perceptions, physical and psychological responses, behaviors and accomplishments that occur before, during and after use. ..."

-DX would be:
->"a developer's perceptions and responses that result from the use or anticipated use of a API, library or tool"

 ---

+# DX is this ...

+> "a developer's perceptions and responses that result from the use or anticipated use of a API, library or tool"

+and this:

+> " ... and interactions with others."

+About building software ... are you ever really doing it alone?

+---

 # Software is not real

-# Humans are complicated
+### Humans are complicated

 - We often identify ourselves with our works
 - Show me where the software is?